juinquok/mlda-beyondml/README.md

 ### model_tester.py
 Code to test the model on a live camera feed (current device) using OpenCV.
 Outputs predicted text on video feed and has text-to-speech implemented.

+When testing model:
+1. Adjust threshold accordingly (determines probability in which predicition is accepted).
+2. As dataset is small, position matters.
+User should position themselves in the centre of the video feed and be about one arms length away from the computer.
+3. Ensure that hand is being detected.

 ### tflite_converter.py
 Converts .h5 model to .tflite for deployment to the edge.
 TensorFlow Lite is a set of tools that enables on-device machine learning by helping developers run their models on mobile, embedded, and IoT devices.